 Tora says, “What about the crews of the fifteen ships we can see tied to the piers and at anchor?”

-Monk replies, “Most of those are ships they captured or the crews are double crewed on the ships at sea.
+Monk replies, “Most of those are likely the ships they captured or the crews are double crewed on the ships at sea.
 One of the Brotherhood’s allies is busy taking over the sea and the off-shore islands so they have the ships with a lot of extra crew to man captured ships.”

 I smile while saying, “I did want to take control of the port as a way out.
-I can see we can take it but we won’t be able to hold it.
+Now I can see we can take it but we won’t be able to hold it.
 So I think we’ll just free it.”
 They all turn to look at me, so I add, “From what I’ve learned in the last few weeks I think a lot of the troops are ready to switch sides as long as they don’t have to hang around in bad combat positions.
 So we go in, take out the officers and NCOs, release the people, wait for most, or all, of the ships to come in, then we let them pack up and sail away.
-The Brotherhood’s leaders will wonder what happened to them all.”
+The Brotherhood’s leaders will go crazy wondering what happened to them all.”
 They all laugh while they nod their agreement.